Weak Tits alternative for groups acting geometrically on buildings: Introduction

 \textbf{Proof outline.} Our proof consists of first removing a possible finite factor of the underlying Coxeter group $W$ of the building (Lemma \ref{3.9}) and then splitting into the cases of whether or not the building is thin.
 In the case of the building being thin, the weak Tits alternative for $G$ follows quickly by purely algebraic arguments from the classical Tits alternative for linear groups.

 In the non-thin case, our proof relies on the construction of a tree of chambers in the building and group elements $g,g' \in G$ acting on this tree.
 Our construction relies on probabilistic arguments adapted from the proof of \cite[Lemma 2.10]{MR4305241}, originally stemming from arguments in \cite{BallmanBrin}.
-More precisely, basic idea of the proof in the non-thin case is the following.
+More precisely, the basic idea of the proof in the non-thin case is the following.

 We begin with a branching panel in some wall $\Omega$ in an apartment $\Sigma$ of a building $\Delta$.
-By Lemma \ref{3.8}, there exists a wall $\Omega'$ in $\Sigma$ which is parallel to $\Omega$.
+By Lemma~\ref{3.8}, there exists a wall $\Omega'$ in $\Sigma$ which is parallel to $\Omega$.
 We then connect $\Omega$ to $\Omega'$ via a minimum length gallery $\gamma$ between pairs of panels on these walls.
 Let $\sigma$ be the panel in $\Omega$ containing the initial chamber of $\gamma$.
 By Lemma \ref{3.5}, we have that every panel in $\Omega$ branches, so that $\sigma$ branches.

-Using Proposition \ref{3.6} applied to pairs of three chambers in $\sigma$, we produce a ``dumbbell graph'' and group elements $g,g' \in G$ which act on the universal cover of this dumbbell graph.
-Using the universal cover of the dumbbell graph, we show that $g,g'$ generate a free subgroup of $G$ by examining the orbit of $\sigma$ under $\langle g,g' \rangle$.
-This yields the desired $F_2$ subgroup of $G$.
+Using Proposition \ref{3.6} applied to pairs of three chambers in $\sigma$, we produce a ``tree of chambers'' and group elements $g,g' \in G$ which act on this tree.
+By examining the orbit of $\sigma$ under $\langle g,g' \rangle$, \pcom{we show that $g$ and $g'$ generate a free subgroup of $G$}.

 \vs